Three dimensional black bounces in $f(R)$ gravity: Viability condition and scalaron mass

+The effective scalaron mass squared is therefore (where $R_0(r)\rightarrow R(r)$, with $R(r)$ being the Ricci scalar of the background spacetime.)\footnote{In $4D$, the expression for the scalaron mass can be found in the well-known review \cite{Sotiriou:2008rp}, see equation (97) and the references therein.}

-The sign of $m_{\psi}^{2}$ controls the local curvature of the scalaron effective potential around the background: $m_{\psi}^{2}>0$ corresponds to a local minimum and signals stability against scalar perturbations, whereas $m_{\psi}^{2}<0$ indicates tachyonic behavior.
+Hence, in three-dimensional $f(R)$ gravity with a non-constant background, the scalaron obeys a modified Klein–Gordon-type equation with derivative couplings and a spatially dependent effective mass entirely determined by the function $f(R)$ and the background curvature.
+The sign of $m_{\psi}^{2}$ controls the local curvature of the scalaron effective potential around the background: $m_{\Psi}^{2}>0$ corresponds to a local minimum and signals stability against scalar perturbations, whereas $m_{\Psi}^{2}<0$ indicates tachyonic behavior.